-Physicians and providers are the cornerstone to patient care.
+Measure Objective Physicians and providers are the cornerstone to patient care.
 Physician and provider involvement in HHP is critical to its success.
 This measure encourages physician and provider engagement, presents opportunities for collaboration and networking among HHP members, and shares information about HHP programs, initiatives, and physician-led enterprises.

-Attend the HHP Annual Membership Meeting

-Exclusions

-Attendance and registration by the designated time.
+Description Attend the HHP Annual Membership Meeting Exclusions N/A Measurement Period January 1, 2025 - December 31, 2025 Performance Target Attendance and registration by the designated time.
 Credit will be awarded upon attendance of the meeting or completion of post-meeting viewing requirements (if exempt due to clinical duties).

-All credentialed HHP Members

-To obtain full credit for the measure, physicians and providers who are credentialed in the HHP network prior to January 1, 2025, must register and attend the HHP Annual membership meeting.
+Eligible Members All credentialed HHP Members How to Meet the Measure To obtain full credit for the measure, physicians and providers who are credentialed in the HHP network prior to January 1, 2025, must register and attend the HHP Annual membership meeting.
 An exception will be made for those physicians and providers with late attendance or absence due to unavoidable clinical duties.
 Prior notification to Info@Hawaiihealthpartners.org is required for late attendance or absence due to unavoidable clinical duties.
 A video recording and test questions of the annual meeting will be made available at a future date for those physicians and providers who were absent due to unavoidable clinical duties.
 Access to the video and requirements for post-meeting viewing credit will be sent to those who provide prior notification.
 Additionally, these physicians and providers will have 4 weeks to complete the recording and test questions.